Creating standout playgrounds to attract visitors

 5 recommendations for designing attractive public playgrounds

-1. Choose unique playground equipment that stands out from what other playgrounds have nearby.
+1. Choose unique playground equipment, something that stands out from what other playgrounds nearby have.

-2. Choose a wide variety of playground equipment for all ages and abilities; this appeals to parents who influence their children’s playground visits.
+2. Choose a wide variety of playground equipment for all ages and abilities, appealing to parents who influence their children’s playground visits.

 4. Make sure the playground has WOW factor.
 People will drive a long distance to visit an innovative playground.

-5. Have transparency in design (e.g. use of rope structures or multi-level sites with view points) to ensure easy parental supervision.
+5. Have transparency in design to ensure easy parental supervision.

 Play webinars and white papers